bandyp/djandy-ecommerce/README.md

 [Click here](media/img/BaliSilverWireframes.pdf) to see the mock ups.

 ## Users
-Anyone who is on the hunt for unique Balinese jewellery.
+Anyone who is on the hunt for unique Balinese jewellery, especially those who have visited the tropical island before or perhaps want to in the future.

 ### User Stories
 A couple who may have visited Bali but didn't end up buying some silver jewellery can do so here knowing thats its authentic products.